-The thing is, the hoof is right out there for everyone to see.
-Furthermore, it’s not like there’s anything that prevents folks from working on, or giving their opinion about, horses’ hooves.
-As a result, just about everyone has an opinion about them.
-So, depending on who you’re talking to, your horse’s hooves may be too long, too short, too dry, out-of-balance, low-heeled, long-toed, shod, barefoot, unnatural, or any number of other calamities.
+Of course, when it comes to hooves – as with most everything else – just about everyone has an opinion.
+The problem is, the hoof is right out there for everyone to see.
+Thus, there’s nothing at all to prevent folks from their opinion about your horses’ hooves (of course, you would never do anything like that).
+So, depending on who you’re talking to, your horse’s hooves may be too long, too short, too dry, too flaky, too moist, thin-walled, out-of-balance (front to back or side to side), low-heeled, long-toed, shod, barefoot, or unnatural.
+These are just a few of any number of possible calamities.

 In one page, it is impossible to take on all of the perceptions, misconceptions, truths, and misinformation that’s out there about horse hooves.
-But on this page, I’m going to talk about a few things about trimming and shoeing that are true, no matter what.
+So I’m not going to try.
+But I am going to mention a few things about trimming and shoeing that are true, no matter what.
 If, in spite of everything else, you can manage to get these things done, you’ve got a decent chance of avoiding major hoof problems with your horse.

 Think of it this way.
 Your feet are soft and sensitive.
-To protect them, you wear shoes; horses grow hooves.
-If you run around on soft, grassy ground, you can most likely cavort happily in your barefeet.
-Try the same thing on an asphalt basketball court, and don’t be surprised if your feet hurt in the morning.
-Ditto your horse.
-If you persist having your horse’s hooves trimmed too short, pretty soon, his feet are going to hurt.
+To protect them, you wear shoes.
+To do the same thing for their soft and sensitive parts as shoes do for you, horses grow hooves.
+If you run around on soft, grassy ground, you can most likely cavort happily in your bare feet, as long as you don’t step on a bee, or something.
+Try the same amount of cavorting on an asphalt basketball court, and don’t be surprised if your feet hurt in the morning.
+Ditto your horse, and if he can play basketball, you’ve really got something.
+But if your horse’s hooves are constantly being trimmed too short, pretty soon, his feet are going to hurt.

 |Horse Weight||Toe length|

 |Medium||425 – 475||950 – 1050||8.25||3.25|